J-CF-Leung/Study_Vault/Physics/Density matrix.md

 ## The density matrix
-- To test theories in quantum mechanics, one needs a quantum ensemble of $N$ systems to make [[Fundamentals and the matrix-based formulation of quantum mechanics#Measurement|measurements]] on
+- To test theories in quantum mechanics, one needs a quantum ensemble of $N$ systems to make [[Fundamentals of quantum mechanics#Measurement|measurements]] on
 - It is difficult to make ensembles pure, i.e. all in one state $\wv$
 - There may be a _mixed_ ensemble of $k$ different states, represented by kets $\ket{i}$, each with _occupancy number_ $n_i$
 - The density operator/matrix is defined as: